 Reading scientific papers can be daunting, but we’re here to smooth your transition.
 Stay posted for our article breakdown sections that define science terms, and digest them even further into graphic guides of articles written by our own guests.

 Resolution vs field of view

 Here’s an analogy about microscopy: one of the most commonly used tools in biology.
 Scientists use microscopes to image tissues, cells, or even pieces of cells.
 The smallest distance that the microscope can image, or resolve, is called the resolution.
 In science, it’s often very helpful to look at things under a high-resolution microscope.
 As resolution gets higher, the minimum size of observable objects gets smaller.
 High resolution lets us see super small structures.
 A super high-resolution technique, electron microscopy helps us to see the structure of mitochondria, the “powerhouse of the cell” quite easily.
 We can also image synapses using this technique.

 But how do we know mitochondria are the “powerhouse of the cell?”.
 Just because we can see something under a microscope doesn’t mean we know what it does.
 Nor does it help us understand how the cell works.
 A “missing the forest through the trees” kind of problem.
 To understand how one piece fits into the bigger puzzle, we have to first zoom out to see the whole cell.
 This is field of view.
-Having a large field of view helps us study complex systems like cell biology, a whole organ, or even an organism within an ecosystem.
+Having a large field of view helps us study complex systems like cell biology, a complex system like the brain, or even a species within an ecosystem.